manage_look

 Manage Look

-Get, create, update, or delete a Look (saved query with visualization).
-Can also run a Look and return its results.
+Get, create, update, or permanently delete a Look (saved query with visualization).
+Can also run a Look and return JSON results inline or non-JSON results as attachments.

 run_query